Montane Virtual Spine Race

 Widely regarded as one of the world’s toughest endurance races, the Montane Spine Race is a truly epic challenge that tests a competitor’s physical resilience and mental fortitude.
 Racing non-stop along the Pennine Way, runners experience the full intensity and ferocity of the British Winter.

-In January 2022, as well as the traditional race, we will be offering the chance to take part in a virtual Spine challenge.
+In January 2023, as well as the traditional race, we will be offering the chance to take part in a VIRTUAL SPINE CHALLENGE.
 Your virtual challenge can take place anywhere in the world and you have from January 1st to the 31st to get to the finish.

 - THE SPINE RACE along the entire 268-mile Pennine Way from Edale in Derbyshire to Kirk Yetholm in the remote Scottish borders